Gusarich/ton-bot-example/README.md

 # ton-bot-example
 Example of Telegram bot that can recieve payments in TON

-All sources are in `src/` directory
+All sources are in `src` directory

+`src/bot.py` is a program to run Telegram bot

+`src/config.py` is a config file

+`src/db.py` is a module to iteract with sqlite3 database

+`src/ton.py` is a module to handle payments in TON

 # Setup
 You need to complete 4 simple steps to set up and run the bot